Thumler's UV-45 Vibratory Tumbler

 Many professional reloaders use this tumbler to tumble brass ammunition casings.
 It can handle about 1000 brass 30.06 casings in corncob or walnut media in a single load.

-You must be a strong person to pick up the barrel, carefully mount it on the machine, remove the barrel, and gently dump it out for cleaning.
-Don't underestimate the amount of strength that you will need.
-Just sayin'.
+The bowl of the Thumler's UV-45 tumbler is huge.
+You must be a strong person to pick up the bowl and carefully mount it on the machine.
+It requires even more strength to carefully remove the bowl and gently dump out the rocks for cleaning.
+Don't underestimate the amount of strength that you will need.3)

 We have a UV vibratory tumbler guide with information to help you get the most out of your Ultra-Vibe tumbler.
 The guide includes information for loading the barrel properly, how much grit to use, and best practices for maintaining the machine and its components.
-Please check it out.
+Please check it out before you start tumbling and consult it often.9)

 This tumbler's bowl can handle some good-size pieces of rough.
 If you have a load of mixed sizes of rocks, a few of the rocks can be up to about six inches (measured across their maximum dimension).
 The rest of the load should be smaller material, along with some large ceramic media to facilitate a good tumbling action.
 If you tumble only large pieces, they will bruise one another and possibly damage the machine.